enric1994/tinderquiz/README.md

 </p>

 ### Infrastructure
-* In order to comunicate with the Tinder API I used [this](https://github.com/charliewolf/pynder) Python wrapper.
+* In order to communicate with the Tinder API I used [this](https://github.com/charliewolf/pynder) Python wrapper.
 * The full system was deployed at AWS (Amazon Web Services) under a free tier machine.